dmaevsky/conclure/README.md

 - Promises are *greedy*: once created, cannot be cancelled
 - `await promise` **always** inserts a *tick* into your async flow, even if the promise is already resolved or can be resolved synchronously.

-You can actually see a `Promise` as a particular type of an iterator for which the JS VM provides a built-in runner, a quite poorly designed one nonetheless.
+You can see a `Promise` as a particular type of an iterator for which the JS VM provides a built-in runner, a quite poorly designed one nonetheless.

 **⤕ Conclure JS** is a custom generator runner that
 - allows you to cancel your async flows
 - ensures that sync flows always resolve synchronously
-- delivers better testability through use of *effects* as popularized by [redux-saga](https://redux-saga.js.org/docs/basics/DeclarativeEffects.html).
+- delivers better testability through the use of *effects* as popularized by [redux-saga](https://redux-saga.js.org/docs/basics/DeclarativeEffects.html).

 ### Terminology and semantics
 An async flow may be represented by *any* of the three base concepts: